 3. Leverage Your Network(s):

-Initially, identifying potential advisors can seem like a daunting task.
+Initially, identifying potential board members can seem like a daunting task.
 Your best approach is to identify people within your personal or professional network with the requisite skills and experience.
 To the extent a particular need cannot be met by someone in your network, referrals can be sought.
 The final option is making old-fashioned cold calls.

 4. Document, Document, Document: